Performance Tracking > 2018 Mother's Day |

 Websitepulse 2018 Mother's Day Performance & Uptime Report Summary

-2017 Mother’s Day has passed and we have finished monitoring 12 of the most popular gift shopping websites for our 2017 Mother’s Day Report.Average Response times for the whole period
+2018 Mother’s Day fever is over now and it was quite successful for the online gift retailers, since near 86% of the Americans celebrated that holiday and 31% of them were expected to shop online.
+As the holiday passed, we have finished monitoring 11 of the most popular gift shopping websites for our 2018 Mother’s Day Report.Average Response times for the whole period

 For the purpose of this Performance Report, WebSitePulse as usual measures not only the performance of the websites home pages, but measures a complete web transaction representative for the end users' interactions with a website as well.

 The report measures Uptime and Response Time as the most important metrics for the availability and the reliability of any web-based operation, critical for the end users' overall online experience.
 Measurements of the multi-step online transactions are made every 15 minutes, simultaneously from 3 different monitoring locations: Washington DC (US East Coast), San Francisco, CA (US West Coast) and Chicago, IL (US Central).

 The overall performance of the most of the monitored gift shopping websites demonstrated their preparedness to meet the challenges of the expected heavier web traffic during the Mother’s Day week.

 This year there were no stores which operated with no interruptions during the monitoring period, however the best overall uptime and the fastest response time were detected on the exact holiday date – May 13th: 99.91% overall uptime and 2.980 sec overall response time.
 We have also found out the daily average response time from all monitored websites was 3.293 sec.
 The daily average responses by locations are as follow: